 Since the beginning, our goal was to provide an affordable family entertainment and help educate the public about agriculture.
 Hundreds of hours of manual labor from planting to hoeing weeds is performed by the Schaake family and their grandchildren.
 Even today, each seed is planted by hand and more than one hundred varieties are strategically placed around the patch to enhance the great pumpkin hunt.
 What makes this patch unique is the opportunity to witness a traditional family farm where the focus is on your families’ entertainment and education.
 This patch has had no admission cost and a number of free activities and photo opportunities.

 Scott is the oldest sibling and the only son.
 He and his wife Kandi live in Westmoreland, Kansas.
 Scott is a professor at Kansas State University in Animal Science Department.
 Kandi teaches Kindergarten at Westmoreland Elementary.
 Their oldest son, Shane, works for Genex.
 His wife, Melissa, is a Graphic Designer.
 Their youngest son, Shilo, is a Senior at Kansas State University.

 Shari is a high school guidance counselor and coach.
 She lives within a mile of the pumpkin patch as well.

 Sharla is the youngest daughter and is married to Rusty Dressler.
-Rusty is a heavy equipment operator at RD Johnson Excavation Company.
+Rusty owns his own backhoe and does contract work.
 They also live within a mile of the pumpkin patch.
 They have four children: Their oldest son, Chase, is an apprentice for Lyon-Coffey Electric Cooperative Inc. Twins, Kalen and Kelby, are Seniors at Eudora High School and Kynlee who is ten years old.